Elfreth's Alley: History

-Elfreth's Alley is named after Jeremiah Elfreth, an 18th-century blacksmith and property owner.
+The alley itself was opened between 1702 and 1704 by mutual agreement between Arthur Wells and John Gilbert, both of whom lived on Front Street.
+Wells donated 5 feet of land extending from Front to Second Streets on the south side of the intended alley, while Gilbert, who owned the land on the north, donated 10 feet.
+Because Arthur Wells died shortly after the alley was paid out, it was first known as Gilbert's Alley.
+Following his death, it came to be called Preston's Alley, after Paul Preston, who had married Gilbert's widowed daughter-in-law.
+Not until about 1750 was it commonly called Elfreth's Alley, for Jeremiah Elfreth, a blacksmith who then lived on Second Street just north of the alley.
+His first wife was a sister of Paul Preston's wife, and his fifth wife was the widow of a grandson of Arthur Wells.
+Elfreth had acquired title, through these two wives, to land on both sides of the alley at its Second Street end.

 Among the alley's residents were tradesmen and their families, including shipwrights, silver and pewter smiths, glassblowers, and furniture builders.
 During the 1770s, one-third of the households were headed by women.
 The Georgian and Federal-style houses and cobblestone pavement of the alley were common in Philadelphia during this time.
 The houses are typically small, and many are uniquely Philadelphian Trinity houses.

 In the late 19th and early 20th centuries, industry began to change the street.
 Perhaps the first change was a stove factory that took its place in a row of residential houses in 1868.
 Eventually, factories surrounded Elfreth's Alley.
 The city's waterfront was only a few blocks away.
 Industry changed more than the architecture; successive waves of immigrants, lured by the nearby jobs, moved onto the street.
 In 1900, the neighborhood was overwhelmingly Irish.

 In 1934, the Elfreth's Alley Association (EAA) was founded to preserve the alley's historic structures while interpreting the street's history.
-The EAA helped save the street from demolition, and also lobbied the city to restore the alley's name to "Elfreth's Alley"; it had been designated as the 100 block of Cherry Street years before as part of a street-name simplification program.
+The EAA helped save the street from demolition due to Interstate-95 construction in the late 1950s.
+It also lobbied the city to restore the alley's name to "Elfreth's Alley"; it had been designated as the 100 block of Cherry Street years before as part of a street-name simplification program.

 Elfreth's Alley is today the product of cycles of urban renewal and decay, and historic preservation efforts.
 The alley is a tourist attraction and a rare surviving example of 18th-century working-class housing stock.
 The site stands in sharp contrast to the more frequently preserved grand mansion houses of Philadelphia's Society Hill neighborhood.